 Click here for international geoscience graduate assessment information.

-If you do not think you can meet the academic requirements for member-in-training, but you have a significant amount of engineering or geoscience work experience then you may qualify as a engineering licencee or geoscience licencee.
-The Engineering Licensee and Geoscience Licensee page contains a table that shows how much work experience would be required for your type of education.
+If you do not think you can meet the academic requirements for member-in-training, but you have a significant amount of engineering or geoscience work experience then you may qualify as a engineering licensee or geoscience licensee.
+The Engineering Licensee and Geoscience Licensee page contains a table that shows how much work experience would be required for your level of education.

 APEGS annual dues contain two components: a membership fee and a licence fee.
-If you are a practicing engineering or geoscientist on project or properties located in Saskatchewan you must pay both.
+If you are a practicing engineering or geoscientist on projects or properties located in Saskatchewan you must pay both fees.
 If you are not practicing for a certain period of time, you can have your license fee waived in certain situations, but maintain your membership in APEGS.
 Go to the Annual Fees, Licence Waiver web page to find out if you qualify.
-Obtaining a licence waiver allows you to reinstate your licensee at any time without having to re-apply.
+Obtaining a licence waiver (and maintaining your membership) allows you to reinstate your licensee at any time without having to re-apply.
 You must reinstate your license if you start practicing again by calling the APEGS office and paying the prorated licence fee for the remainder of the calendar year.

 If you resign your membership or your membership lapses because you have not paid your annual fees, then you might have to re-apply to start practicing again depending on how long it has been since your membership ceased (the application fee is $300 plus GST for professional members and $200 plus GST for members-in-training).
 See the Reinstatement page for details on when you need to re-apply and what is involved.